 Why would a child need occupational therapy?

 Occupational therapy can be incredibly beneficial for many children: ones with and without disabilities, as well as kids who are neurodiverse and neurotypical.
+“Children most often need occupational therapy to address developmental delays,” says Smiley.

 Cleveland Clinic defines a developmental delay as when a child is slow to reach one or more developmental milestones compared to other children, such as rolling over, walking, feeding and talking.
+“These skills are important because (they) allow children to play,” explains Smiley.
+“When children do not engage in play, their risk for delayed milestones increases drastically.”

 For school-aged children, Marquez says OT can focus more on fine motor delays, such as holding a pencil correctly, writing clearly and cutting with scissors.
-“For children with sensory challenges, such as those with autism,” Marquez adds, “OTs can address sensory differences when it interferes with function.
+“For children with sensory challenges, such as those with autism,” Marquez adds, “OTs can address sensory differences when it interferes with function.”

-When should parents consider occupational therapy?
+When should parents consider OT for kids?

 “It’s best to seek support as soon as you or a trusted professional, such as your child’s pediatrician, have concerns,” says Marquez, who warns against a “wait and see” approach.
 “If you have your child evaluated, the therapist will let you know if your concerns qualify them for occupational therapy.”